particle-iot/docs/src/content/tutorials/device-cloud/ota-updates.md

-For those fleet managers in which disrupting active devices is problematic, we strongly suggest implementing [OTA control behaviors](#controlling-ota-availability) in Device OS to properly coordinate when Immediate Releases are delivered to target devices.
+For those fleet managers in which disrupting active devices is problematic, we strongly suggest implementing [OTA control behaviors](#controlling-ota-availability) in Device OS to properly coordinate when Intelligent Releases are delivered to target devices.

-When you check the checkbox to confirm the Immediate Release, you can proceed with completing the release action.
+When you check the checkbox to confirm the Intelligent Release, you can proceed with completing the release action.
 This will begin the process of rolling out the version of firmware to target devices immediately.

-In your firmware list, you should see the firmware version marked as an Immediate Release:
+In your firmware list, you should see the firmware version marked as an Intelligent Release:

 <img class="small" src="/assets/images/ota-updates/immediate-fw-list.png" />